TaygaHoshi/tt-project/Lists/List of Witchcraft Spells.md

 **Range:** 1 meter
 **Duration:** (3 + ARC/2) rounds
 **Effect**
-	Summon a creature from novice spirit list.
+	Summon a creature from the spirits list.
 Its level equals to your (ARC) up to a maximum of 3.
 This ally can't speak but it understands orders.
 	You can only have one summoned or raised creature at any time.

 ## Elemental Arrow